Named the Healthcare Pricing and Reimbursement Firm of the Year by LMG Life Sciences (2013)

 San Francisco, CA 94105-1596

 W. Reece Hirsch is a partner in Morgan Lewis's Healthcare Practice.
 Mr. Hirsch focuses his practice on healthcare law regulatory and transactional matters.
-He counsels and represents hospitals, health plans and insurers, physician organizations, healthcare information technology companies, pharmaceutical and biotech companies, and other healthcare organizations on transactional and regulatory matters, including Medicare, fraud and abuse, and self-referral issues.
+He counsels and represents hospitals, health plans and insurers, physician organizations, healthcare information technology companies, pharmaceutical and biotech companies, and other healthcare organizations on transactional and regulatory matters, including privacy, fraud and abuse, and self-referral issues.
 Chambers USA calls Mr. Hirsch “a terrific healthcare attorney.”

 Mr. Hirsch has served as lead transaction counsel on sales and acquisitions of hospitals, medical groups, clinics, and a variety of other healthcare organizations, and he has advised clients on the regulatory implications of joint venture arrangements.
 He advises clients on corporate matters relating to the formation and ongoing representation of independent practice associations, medical groups, management services organizations, integrated delivery systems, and healthcare technology companies.

 Mr. Hirsch advises a wide range of companies outside of the healthcare industry on general privacy and security matters, including online privacy, financial privacy, and mobile app issues.
 He has been designated as a Certified Information Privacy Professional by the International Association of Privacy Professionals.
 Mr. Hirsch was appointed to an advisory group to the California Department of Justice that developed a 2013 policy guide on the detection, prevention, and response to medical identity theft for providers implementing electronic health records systems.
 He previously served on a similar advisory group to the California Office of Privacy Protection that developed security breach response recommended practices.

 Prior to joining Morgan Lewis, Mr. Hirsch was a partner at an international law firm, focusing on the healthcare industry.

-Mr. Hirsch writes a blog on healthcare privacy and security issues for Healthcare Informatics magazine at http://www.healthcare-informatics.com/.
-He also serves on the editorial advisory board for BNA's Health Law Reporter, Healthcare Informatics, and Briefings on HIPAA publications.
+Mr. Hirsch serves on the editorial advisory boards of the BNA's Health Law Reporter, Healthcare Informatics, and Briefings on HIPAA publications.

-In addition to his memberships in legal associations, Mr. Hirsch serves on the national advisory board of 826 Valencia, a nonprofit organization dedicated to supporting students ages 6 to 18 in the development of their creative and expository writing skills.
+In addition to his memberships in legal associations, Mr. Hirsch serves on the board of directors of 826 National, a nonprofit organization dedicated to supporting students ages 6 to 18 in the development of their creative and expository writing skills.
 He also serves on the board of directors of the Valentino Achak Deng Foundation, which is dedicated to rebuilding the village of Marial Bai in southern Sudan.